brandur/sorg/content/drafts/mongodb.md

 [Meteor wrote a good post about how MongoDB can fail to return results][meteor] [1] that are in the process of being updated despite their data matching about a query's search predicates before and after the update.

+#### Isolation Example: Test Data Deletion

+**TODO: This section is not complete.**

+!fig src="/assets/mongodb/state-conflict.svg" caption="Demonstration of how state conflicts between processes are possible without consistency."

+Data is instantaneously inconsistent as a deletion job is running through it.

 #### Isolation Example: Shared Resource Access